Penalized Estimation of Directed Acyclic Graphs From Discrete Data: Algorithm

-The typical value of the thresholding parameter $\alpha$ is $0.1$.
 According to this criterion, an increase in model complexity, measured by the number of predicted edges, is accepted only if there is a substantial increase in the log-likelihood.
+We choose $\alpha=0.3$ for all the results in this work.